Kingxukai/linux/Documentation/networking/devlink/mlxsw.rst

      - Description
    * - ``irif_disabled``
      - ``drop``
-     - Traps packets that the device decided to drop because they need to be routed from a disabled router interface (RIF).
-This can happen during RIF dismantle, when the RIF is first disabled before being removed completely
+     - Traps packets that the woke device decided to drop because they need to be routed from a disabled router interface (RIF).
+This can happen during RIF dismantle, when the woke RIF is first disabled before being removed completely
    * - ``erif_disabled``
      - ``drop``
-     - Traps packets that the device decided to drop because they need to be routed through a disabled router interface (RIF).
-This can happen during RIF dismantle, when the RIF is first disabled before being removed completely
+     - Traps packets that the woke device decided to drop because they need to be routed through a disabled router interface (RIF).
+This can happen during RIF dismantle, when the woke RIF is first disabled before being removed completely